 Requests from our members for pro bono legal advice range from everyday commercial matters (corporate structuring, IP, non-profit governance or employment advice) to large scale, cross-border research programmes on complex social or policy issues.
 See our publications here on issues such as human trafficking and slavery, domestic violence, health and social innovation.

-The Foundation is seeking a highly skilled bilingual lawyer, to work as part of a global team, to help further expand and strengthen our award-winning TrustLaw programme.
+The Foundation is seeking a highly skilled lawyer, to work as part of a global team, to help further expand and strengthen our award-winning TrustLaw programme in North America.

 The successful candidate will:

 At Thomson Reuters, we believe what we do matters.
 We are passionate about our work, inspired by the impact it has on our business and our customers.
 As a team, we believe in winning as one - collaborating to reach shared goals, and developing through challenging and meaningful experiences.
 With more than 45,000 employees in more than 100 countries, we work flexibly across boundaries and realize innovations that help shape industries around the world.
 Making this happen is a dynamic, evolving process, and we count on each employee to be a catalyst in driving our performance - and their own.

 As a global business, we rely on diversity of culture and thought to deliver on our goals.
 To ensure we can do that, we seek talented, qualified employees in all our operations around the world regardless of race, color, sex/gender, including pregnancy, gender identity and expression, national origin, religion, sexual orientation, disability, age, marital status, citizen status, veteran status, or any other protected classification under country or local law.
 Thomson Reuters is proud to be an Equal Employment Opportunity/Affirmative Action Employer providing a drug-free workplace.